IBM Cloud Docs

 In the example, docker.io/library/ is the registry prefix, hello-world is the identifier of the OCI image in that registry, and sha256:53f1bbee2f52c39e41682ee1d388285290c5c8a76cc92b42687eecf38e0af3f0 is the unique identifier of the version of the image.

-In such a case, the role that decides about the registry (and the associated pull credentials) is the workload provider, since both the registry reference as well as the pull credentials are part of the workload section of the contract.
+In such a case, the workload provider role decides about the registry (and the associated pull credentials), since both the registry reference and the pull credentials are part of the workload section of the contract.

 Dynamic registry reference

-There exist usecases in which the registry is not known when the workload section is pre-encrypted, for example, when the workload provider wants to allow the deployer to use a registry mirror or a private container registry.
+In certain use cases, the registry is not known when the workload section is pre-encrypted.
+For example, when the workload provider wants to allow the deployer to use a registry mirror or a private container registry.

-In such a case, it's possible to dynamically override the registry as well as the pull credentials.
-This is a coordinated effort between the workload provider and the deployer.
+In that case, it's possible to dynamically override the registry and the pull credentials.
+This effort has to be coordinated between the workload provider and the deployer.

-The templating approach only works for a compose-based workload and also only for images referenced via a digest (no support for DCT-based workloads).
+The templating approach works only for a compose-based workload, and only for images that are referenced through a digest.
+DCT-based workloads are not supported.

 Workload provider